Last Updated on

 One might argue that despite the numerous beneficial effects of marijuana on your health, the act of smoking is still very harmful.
 In fact, your lungs can be very badly affected by smoking, as a study from the University of Pisa suggests.
 While plenty of people enjoy smoking, and some of them can do pretty cool tricks with it, fitness enthusiasts and medical users of marijuana might be forced to use the cannabis in baking recipes.
 Fortunately, there is another way of consumption: Vaporizing.

-A background on electric vaporizers
+A background on cannabis vaporizers

 The idea behind it is as simple as effective: Instead of burning the flowers, you heat-up the hemp in a chamber.
 As a consequence, you extract the desired substances without inhaling the toxins produced in the burning process.
 Every vaporizer works after the same principle — it heats up the herbs to a vaporization temperature which releases active substances without generating combustion products.
 In detail, the vaporizer must deliver the right temperature to the herbs stored in the chamber and, depending on the specifications of the herb, a certain temperature releases the active substances into the air.
 Now the consumer just has to inhale the air through the mouthpiece.
 The steam can be inhaled directly from the oral piece of the device or via a silicone tube balloon.